EL-AKKAL/average-mark-calculator/README.md

 specify a note that you want to get at the end of the year , then calculate how much you need in the national exam to reach it.

 ### ADVANCED
-calculate all notes since the first quarter module until the final note , and the user can controle the number of modules per semestre , the coefficient and the last exams
+calculate all notes since the first quarter module until the final note ,while user can controle the number of modules per semestre , the coefficient and the last exams

 # technologies
 -HTML , TAILWIND CSS , JAVASCRIPT